Probing dense environments around Sgr A* with S-stars dynamics: Introduction

 To check whether dynamical friction can be used to probe dense environments, we carefully compare it to the most important dynamical timescales of the star cluster.
 We then perform a simple simulation of the evolution of the cluster, studying how dynamical friction alters the distribution of orbital parameters of the stars.
 We find that the effect of dynamical friction is very subtle and probably unlikely to leave observational consequences, even when a good number of stars completely decay into the BH.

-The paper is structured as follows.
-In Sec.~\ref{sec:environments} we review the various BH environments, the properties of the S-stars closest to Sgr A*, and the profile of the star cluster.
+The paper is structured as follows: in Sec.~\ref{sec:environments} we review the various BH environments, the properties of the S-stars closest to Sgr A*, and the profile of the star cluster.
 In Sec.~\ref{sec:interactions} we calculate the environment-induced apsidal precession and use it to place constraints on its mass and density.
 We then compute the timescale required for dynamical friction to dissipate the star's orbital energies, and study the possible excitation of orbital resonances.
-In Sec.~\ref{sec:timescales} we systematically study the dynamical timescales of the star cluster, while in Sec.~\ref{sec:evolution} we simulate the cluster's evolution under the effect of dynamical friction.
+In Sec.~\ref{sec:evolution} we simulate the cluster's evolution under the effect of dynamical friction.
 We conclude in Sec.~\ref{sec:conclusions}.
-Apps.~\ref{app:precession}, \ref{app:constraints-enclosed-mass}, and~\ref{app:pop-evol-no-srr} contain technical details on the calculation of precession, the environment's mass constraints, and the effect of scalar resonant relaxation, respectively.
+Appendices~\ref{app:precession}, \ref{app:constraints-enclosed-mass}, \ref{sec:timescales}, and~\ref{app:pop-evol-no-srr} contain technical details on the calculation of precession, the environment's mass constraints, the stellar cluster timescales, and the effect of scalar resonant relaxation, respectively.

 We use natural units $G=c=\hbar=1$ throughout.